 Built in 1990, this facility is named in honor of Mrs. Jean Smith Chandler, and in memory of her grandmother, Mrs. Lena Spivey Smith.
 It holds up to 31 residents.

 Southwest Apartments

-These facilities, containing accommodations for single students, are named for H. Harry Parker, Ted S. Boehm, and the Chipola Baptist Association.
+These facilities, which are primarily used to house graduate program students, are named for H. Harry Parker, Ted S. Boehm, and the Chipola Baptist Association.

 Lakeview Court